Dan-W45/mostdiv/content/blog/plasma-bigscreen.md

 +++

-So you have a HTPC, and it needs an operating system, Windows 10 with the fullscreen start menu workes quite well as a launcher from couch distance to the screen but a proper [10 foot interface](https://en.wikipedia.org/wiki/10-foot_user_interface) would be better.
+So you have a HTPC, and it needs an operating system, Windows 10 with the fullscreen start menu works quite well as a launcher from couch distance to the screen but a proper [10 foot interface](https://en.wikipedia.org/wiki/10-foot_user_interface) would be better.
 As a living room computer it also doesn't get turned on all too often so Windows updates are